Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 I love when you sit in.

-I I love being here, Curtis.
+I love being here, Curtis.

 You really hit my Detroit buttons early on in the show.

-And the caller from Sault Ste Marie, yeah, he couldn't be any farther from this city.
+And the caller from Sault Ste.
+Marie, yeah, he couldn't be any farther from this city.

 Gross Point Park is a border city of Detroit.

-I grew up in Detroit 1953 I was born.
+I grew up in Detroit.

 I left Detroit in 1976 for fear of my life.

-He refer uh another caller from um somewhere else in Michigan.
+Another caller from somewhere else in Michigan.

-No, no, he was in Myrtle Beach.
+No, no, he was at Myrtle Beach.

-He talked about Dearborn, he visited Detroit Henry Ford Museum.
+He visited Detroit, a Henry Ford Museum.

 I think they have their own Hodge every year.

-That's that's right.
+That's right.

-When Coleman Young was mayor it was required that you live in the city.
+When Coleman Young was mayor, it was required that you live in the city.

-When I moved to Gross Point Park I moved into the first street my starter home the borderline for Detroit ran right through my dining room and a lot of the homes on the street built additions on the back and they would put a bed in a bedroom in there because the rule was if you you live where you sleep so they could say uh the police in the fire could say they lived in uh Detroit because they slept there.
+And a lot of the homes on the street built additions on the back, and they would put a bed and a bedroom in there because the rule was if you live where you sleep.

 Right.